One of the most profound changes I’ve made in my life has been becoming a minimalist

-- We used to spent $2,000 a month on groceries + eating out
+- We used to spend $2,000 a month on groceries + eating out

-- We spent roughly 15 hours a week grocery shopping and cooking
+- We used to spend roughly 15 hours a week grocery shopping and cooking

-- We save, on average, 60 hours per month because we use a meal prep company!
+- We save, on average, 60 hours and $800 per month because we use a meal prep company!

 Not to mention one other glaringly great thing about meal prep—it’s healthy!
 We get meals prepared based on what foods we like, and they are portioned perfectly to fuel us for our busy days while keeping us in a good weight-loss zone.

 We don’t give each other gifts for birthdays and occasions.
 Instead, we create experiences.
 This past Christmas, we created a new tradition of each picking a movie, a snack, and an activity.
 We filled an entire evening with laughter, fun, and a new tradition we’ll carry forward and remember for years.
 That’s more than we can say for anything we’ve given each other over the years that was wrapped in a box and shoved under the tree.

 For years, we didn’t have a plan when it came to our money.
 Why?
 Mostly because there are so many damn options.
 It’s daunting.
 Well, we finally bit the bullet and did a few things:

 - Created a recurring weekly budget meeting

 How does this relate to minimalism?
 Well, before we were spending countless hours trying to figure all this stuff out for ourselves (or having Mom help; thanks, Mom!).
 We’d spent so much time thinking about, planning for, and just agonizing about money.
 As soon as we started working with financial planners (who cost us $0 per month, by the way) and a bookkeeper, we immediately had a bunch of extra time and mental energy freed up.

 That is a huge tenet of minimalism: Remove the things that take up excess time and energy, and simplify things to suit a happier lifestyle.